Skip to content

 OPENAI_API_KEY=sk-proj-xxxx

-If you don't want to use OpenAI, we'll show you how to use other models later.
+If you don't want to use OpenAI, you can use any other LLM including local models.
+Agents require capable models, so smaller models may be less reliable.

 Bring in dependencies#